Jørgen Bojsen-Møller

-Jørgen Bojsen-Møller (born 17 April 1954) is a Danish sailor and Olympic Champion.
+Jørgen Bojsen-Møller (born 17 April 1954 in Stege, Denmark) is a Danish sailor and Olympic champion.
 He competed at the 1988 Summer Olympics in Seoul and won a gold medal in the Flying Dutchman class, together with Christian Grønborg.
 At the 1992 Summer Olympics in Barcelona he received a bronze medal in the Flying Dutchman, together with his cousin Jens Bojsen-Møller.